colleagues having discussion at round table

 Definition of corporate buzzwords

-Corporate buzzwords, also known as business jargon or office lingo, are words or phrases commonly used in work settings.
+Corporate buzzwords, business jargon or office lingo, are words or phrases commonly used in work settings.
 They’re meant to convey complex ideas succinctly and demonstrate professional expertise.
 But they can sometimes make things more confusing instead of clearer.

-While the right jargon can help everyone get on the same page in your workplace, using too much or the wrong kind can really throw people off.
-In fact, a LinkedIn survey revealed that 48% of younger workers like Millennials and Gen Z feel left out when these trending buzzword phrases fly over their heads.
+While the correct jargon can help everyone get on the same page in your workplace, using too much or the wrong kind can throw people off.
+A LinkedIn survey revealed that 48% of younger workers like Millennials and Gen Z feel left out when these trending buzzword phrases fly over their heads.

-Common industry buzzword examples include “synergy,” “low-hanging fruit,” “think outside the box,” “circle back”, and “touch base”.
-While some corporate lingo like “FYI” tends to be harmless, terms such as “rockstar” or “ninja” in job descriptions might push potential applicants away because they come off as more flashy than sincere.
+Common industry buzzword examples include “synergy,” “low-hanging fruit,” “think outside the box,” “circle back,” and “touch base.”
+While some corporate lingo like “FYI” tends to be harmless, terms such as “rockstar” or “ninja” in job descriptions might push potential applicants away because they come off as flashier than sincere.

 What to think about business buzzwords: are they good or bad?

-As we explained before, buzzwords and corporate lingo are useful for expressing complex ideas concisely and fostering shared understanding within an organization.
-While some jargon, like “FYI,” is harmless, others, such as “circle back”, took the #1 spot on the list of most annoying buzzwords.
+As we explained before, buzzwords and corporate lingo help express complex ideas concisely and foster shared understanding within an organization.
+While some jargon, like “FYI,” is harmless, others, such as “circle back,” took the #1 spot on the list of most annoying buzzwords.
 2

 Yet, people commonly use business lingo at work, with 38% appearing in emails, 29% in person, and 24% in instant messages.
 2 The problem is that excessive or inappropriate use can also hurt communication, come across as inauthentic or exclusionary, and create barriers, especially for people who don’t know corporate lingo.